 When we issue your renewal quote, it will always be the same or less than the equivalent new customer price†

 †The price you'd be given as a new customer if it was calculated using the same information available for your renewal quote (assuming the same cover details and sales channel).

 You can manage your esure policy by logging into My Account below.

-- Courtesy car - provided while your car is being repaired by our recommended repairers
+- 5-Year repair guaranteed - if your car is being repaired by one of our recommended repairers

 - Driving other cars - policy holder only, subject to eligibility

 - In car entertainment - cover for loss or damage to permanently fitted electronic equipment

 - Legal liability - unlimited cover for death or injury to other people

 - Motoring legal advice helpline - on hand - day and night - in case you need us

 Looking to get a quote from us for car insurance?